Stalking Attorney Tampa

 Under the Florida law, stalking is considered a serious offense.
 It is defined as a pattern of unwanted and repeated behavior that causes emotional distress or fear in the victim.
 The behavior can range from following someone, making repeated unwanted contact, or even sending threatening messages.
 There are both criminal and civil consequences for committing stalking offenses.

 If convicted of stalking, the offender can face severe penalties including imprisonment, fines, probation, and mandatory counseling or treatment.
 If you have been accused of stalking in Tampa, it is crucial to seek legal counsel immediately.
 A skilled defense attorney can help protect your rights, gather evidence to refute the charges, and potentially negotiate a lesser sentence or even a dismissal.
-Contact Brian Palacios Law 24/7 for a free consultation to discuss your case and explore your legal options.

 What is Considered Stalking?